The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 jdbc:mysql://localhost:3306/test

-MySQL Limitations
+MySQL limitations

-When compiling a Quarkus application to native-image, the MySQL support for JMX and Oracle Cloud Infrastructure (OCI) integrations are disabled as they are not compatible with GraalVM native-images.
-The lack of JMX support is a natural consequence of running in native and is unlikely to be resolved.
-The integration with OCI could be resolved, if you need it we suggest opening a support request with the MySQL Connector/J maintainers.
+When compiling a Quarkus application to a native image, the MySQL support for JMX and Oracle Cloud Infrastructure (OCI) integrations are disabled as they are incompatible with GraalVM native images.

 Oracle